membrane-io/learn-membrane/README.md

-# Getting started with Membrane
+# Learn Membrane

 ## What's this

-This program is a hands-on tour to walk you through Membrane's core concepts and features.
+This program is a hands-on tutorial to walk you through Membrane's core concepts and features.

 Open up `index.ts` to get started.
 We'll go over the other files in this directory—`memconfig.json` and `memconfig.lock`—in Step 8.